 If you have two pairs of shorts with you, alternate each day.
-Any differences in fit will give the previous day’s irritated spots a chance to heal.
+Different models would be best, since any differences in fit will give the previous day’s irritated spots a chance to heal.

 Keep your shorts as clean as possible.
 If you have two pair, wash the one you’re not wearing and dry it in the sunlight.
 If you only have one pair, try to rinse and dry it overnight (difficult in cold or humid climates).
 If you don’t have access to laundry, you can use a bathroom sink or even a plastic bag filled with water from a lake or stream.
 If you’re short on water, at the very least rinse the chamois.
 I’ve even heard of people wiping down the chamois with alcohol hand sanitizer or a sanitizing wipe, in a pinch.

 Don’t forget to take a rest day now and then.
 Unless they’re racing, most multiday riders take a day off the bike about once a week on average.
 Spend the day in clean, dry, loose clothing and you’ll probably be pleasantly surprised by the improvement once you’re back in the saddle.